FREQUENTLY ASKED QUESTIONS

 Before the day of your session, identify and arrange for a safe, quiet, private, comfortable space where you can set up for our sessions.
 You will also want to ensure that there is a solid internet connection, with both adequate download and upload speeds.
 If you can connect to the internet with ethernet, even better!

 Other ways to help get you into the right mind space for your session include journaling about your goals for treatment.
 Think about and imagine what your life would look and feel like when you achieve these goals.
 See if you can lean into that vision and paint a picture for yourself that you can then share in our first session.
-If you’re not sure what your goal is yet, it’s OK; we can discuss everything during our first session, and we will make recommendations for your proposed treatment plan.
+If you’re not sure what your goal is yet, it’s OK; we can discuss everything during our first session, and I will make recommendations for your proposed treatment plan.